openhive-network/test-tools/documentation/node_types.md

 ### Api node

 Responsibility of this node type is api calls handling.
+It supports all apis except _account_history_.

 <details>
 <summary>Code example</summary>